top of page

 Article 65

-All personnel who access the GTCLOUD Information Systems must only use the software versions provided and following their rules of use.
+All personnel who access GTCLOUD's Information Systems must use only the versions of software provided and follow their usage standards.
 Article 66 All personnel are prohibited from installing illegal copies of any program, including standardized ones.
-Article 67 You are also prohibited from deleting any of the legally installed programs.

 6.14 NETWORK RESOURCES